Project Information

 COST & SCHEDULE

-The current Phase 1 of the project will roughly cost $114 million, which includes design and right-of-way procurement along with some contingency for inflation.
-The Town has secured sufficient grant funding to cover the cost of constructing the Paradise Sewer Project Phase 1 in order to minimize financial impacts on existing property owners within the SSA.
+The current Phase 1 of the project will roughly cost $122 million, which includes design and right-of-way procurement along with some contingency for inflation.
+The Town has secured sufficient grant funding to cover the cost of constructing the Paradise Sewer Project Phase 1 and is actively seeking additional funding to connect more users as quickly as possible to minimize financial impacts on property owners within the SSA.
 More information on construction costs and connection fees will be available as the project progresses.

-The Town is pursuing a number of potential funding sources to fund design, right-of-way efforts, and construction.
-Potential funding sources include:
+The Town is pursuing several potential funding sources to fund design, right-of-way efforts and construction including:

 • A state appropriation (working in conjunction with the Town and the Central Valley Regional Water Quality Control Board)